- 1999: Ph.D. in Patristics, University of Cambridge, Cambridge, England

 - With Ryan Reeves.
-The Story of Creeds and Confessions.
-Grand Rapids, MI: Baker Academic, forthcoming in 2019.
+The Story of Creeds and Confessions: Tracing the Development of the Christian Faith.
+Grand Rapids, MI: Baker Academic, 2019.

 - Understanding Language: A Guide for Beginning Students of Greek or Latin.
 Washington, D.C.: Catholic University of America Press, 2011.

 - Life in the Trinity: An Introduction to Theology with the Help of the Church Fathers.
-Downers Grove, Ill.: IVP, 2009 (This book is also being published in Russian.)
+Downers Grove, IL: IVP, 2009 (This book is also being published in Russian.)

 Journal Articles and Book Chapters

 - “Unknowable or Unknown God?
 Evangelical Tensions.”
-In The Book of Acts: Theological-Ecumenical Readings.
-Washington, D.C.: The Catholic University of America Press, forthcoming.
+In The Book of Acts: Catholic, Orthodox, and Evangelical Readings, edited by Charles Wraith II, 258–64.
+Washington, DC: The Catholic University of America Press, 2019.